playi/wwjs-examples/README.md

 // After 500ms, turns the robot's head back to 0 degrees setTimeout(() => robot.command.headPan(0), 500);
 ```
 Some commands such as `pose` and `sound` allow you to know exactly when the command has ended through capturing sensors data.
-For eaxmple, when a `pose` command executes, the `BODY_POSE.watermark` value will be 0-254, and when the `pose` command finishes, this value will change to 255, thereby allowing you to determine exactly when a `pose` command finishes.
+For example, when a `pose` command executes, the `BODY_POSE.watermark` value will be 0-254, and when the `pose` command finishes, this value will change to 255, thereby allowing you to determine exactly when a `pose` command finishes.

 Similar idea applies to other commands that set a flag to `true` or `false` when certain action is executed.
 For example, when Button_Main is pressed, the value `BUTTON_MAIN.s` will be set to 1, and on release, back to 0.
 By listening to these sensor values change, you can determine the exact time when certain event occur rather than relying on an arbitrary timeout value in `setTimeout`.
 Therefore, you can execute the next command after these events occur.